-Any property owner who believes his or her assessment is partially or entirely incorrect may petition the SCRTD Board to reduce, change or exclude his assessment.
-No change can be considered, however, until a petition is filed as described in the following sections.
+Any property owner who believes his assessment is partially or entirely incorrect may petition the SCRTD Board to reduce, change or exclude his assessment.
+No change can be made, however, until a petition is filed as described in the following sections.